 - To give clear recommendations to WMO Members through the executive Council and Congress on research and development priorities, how these will benefit the world and how best these should be resourced

-Speakers and panel members include Michel Jean (Director General for Environment and Climate Change Canada), Amanda Lynch (Professor of Earth, Environmental and Planetary Sciences, US), Wilco Hazeleger (Director of the Netherlands eScience Center), Florence Rabier (Director General, ECMWF), Guy Brasseur (Chair, WCRP), Jiang Zhu (Chinese Academy of Sciences), Celeste Saulo (Director, Servicio Meteorológico Nacional, Argentina), Knam Jae Cheol (Vice Administrator, Korea Meteorological Administration).
-Other participants should be leading scientists from all relevant disciplines, stakeholders, representatives of funding agencies, and private sector.
+Speakers and panel members include Michel Jean (Director General for Environment and Climate Change Canada), Amanda Lynch (Professor of Earth, Environmental and Planetary Sciences, US), Wilco Hazeleger (Director of the Netherlands eScience Center), Florence Rabier (Director General, ECMWF), Guy Brasseur (Chair, WCRP), Jiang Zhu (Chinese Academy of Sciences), Celeste Saulo (Director, Servicio Meteorológico Nacional, Argentina), Nam Jae Cheol (Vice Administrator, Korea Meteorological Administration).
+Other speakers should be leading scientists from all relevant disciplines, stakeholders, representatives of funding agencies, and private sector.
 We also welcome early career scientists.

 Organizing committee: Oystein Hov (President of Commission for Atmospheric Sciences), Sarah Jones (Head Research and Development, DWD, Germany), Greg Carmichael (Professor, University of Iowa, US), Deon Terblanche (WMO), Oksana Tarasova (WMO), Paolo M. Ruti (WMO).